About — Kevin Explores

 Historical Development — How settlement, infrastructure, and land use have adapted to terrain over time.

-Not every landscape involves all five perspectives.
-A volcanic cone reveals a purely geological story, while a river system reveals geological controls, active processes, ecosystem patterns, and infrastructure adaptation to terrain.
+Not every landscape involves all five.
+A volcanic cone may reveal a purely geological story.
+A river system reveals geological controls, active processes, ecosystem patterns, and the history of human adaptation to terrain all at once.
+Together, these perspectives explain landscape function — not just appearance.

 Collaborations

-Kevin Explores sits at the intersection of aviation, landscape interpretation, and curiosity — revealing patterns, connections, and stories written across the land.
+Kevin Explores sits at the intersection of aviation, landscape interpretation, and sustained curiosity — revealing the patterns, connections, and stories written across the land.